 Dogs are the most innocent creatures somewhat like little babies and required all the love and attention.
-Their looks are deceptive because appearance wise they look mighty and frivolous but at heart, they are loving and caring.
+Their looks are deceptive because of appearance wise they look mighty and frivolous but at heart, they are loving and caring.
 They are always exploring and on the look out of some mischief.
 My dog Tiger is too of the same character.

 Eatable- but not for your pet dog